keshavjain2006/VirtualMouse/README.md

-# virtualMouse
+# VirtualMouse

 Developed using OpenCV.
+Allows you to use your hand to control your laptop's/desktop's cursor.